Adobe reveals a sneak preview of Master Plan, an AI-assisted planner

-One of the many highlights at Adobe Summit each year is the “Sneaks” segment, where the company shows off projects that give a glimpse of where its technology is going next, although these don’t always turn into real products.
-Today at its event in Las Vegas, Adobe has revealed its latest Sneaks which includes Master Plan — an AI-assisted marketing planner.
+One of the many highlights at Adobe Summit each year is the “Sneaks” segment, where the company shows off projects that give a glimpse of where its technology is going next — although these don’t always turn into real products.
+Today at its event in Las Vegas, Adobe revealed its latest Sneaks, including Master Plan — an AI-assisted marketing planner.

 What does it do?